GeenaCodfrey/rock-paper-scissors/README.md

 # rock-paper-scissors
-A simple Rock Paper Scissors game which the human (you) plays against the computer.
+A JavaScirpt practice exercise from The Odin Project curriculum.
+Simple Rock Paper Scissors game which the human (you) plays against the computer.
+Play the game by using the Google Chrome console.